- Home

 In line with these findings, the National Kidney Foundation advises that eating a diet rich in whole grains is one of the most important ways to keep your kidneys healthy.

 Examples of whole grains to add to your diet include whole oats, buckwheat, brown rice, wholemeal bread, and quinoa.
-Why not try some of these whole grain meals from BBC Food to get started?
+Why not try some of these whole-grain meals from BBC Food to get started?

 2. Plant protein

 According to experts, plant proteins are generally better for kidney health than animal proteins.
-This is because they produce less acid in the body, which can damage kidneys.
+This is because they produce less acid in the body, which can damage the kidneys.

 According to research, some top sources of plant-based protein include…